athar13/SyncTools.Net/README.md

 I did create one, but did not have a confirmed strategy, it would download all the tools and overwrite them.
 After I stumbled across Kenny's [gist](https://gist.github.com/kennykerr/d72b59a7674001f51431cb973df84cdd), I decided to port it to C#.

 #### TODO list
+- Print new version with file
+- Figure out how to print download progress in console
 - Cleaner code structure
 - Asynchronous file download, possibly multiple simultaneously
-- Figure out how to print download progress in console
-- Create a default .syncignore file if it's not there already

 #### Known bugs & issues
 - Download status is not updated correctly.
 Need to consolidated list of up to date and updated tools.